Need Help? Give us a call.

 While the IRS can be very strict when it comes to this eligibility requirement, they do use a common rule of thumb: You’ll generally meet the exclusivity requirement if personal activities take place in your home office just as much as they would in a regular, communal office.
 This means that the occasional personal phone call in your business’s home office is fine.

-If you meet the exclusivity requirement, odds are you’ll meet the regularity home office deduction requirement.
+If you meet the exclusivity requirement, odds are you’ll meet the regularity home office deduction requirement for your business taxes.
 There is no specific rule set to how regularly you use the space, but if you use the space at least a few hours a day, you’ll probably be fine.
 If you’re really not in space that much each week, you probably won’t qualify.

 There are two exceptions to the exclusivity rule.
 The first exception is if you run a daycare or elderly care center in your home.
 For example, if, as part of your business, you have children in your home from 8 a.m. to 4 p.m. every day, but make use of the space for personal activities from 4 p.m. on, you can still claim a home office deduction (granted you’ve met your state’s licensing requirements).
 The second exception is for business owners who dedicate a portion of their home to store their business’s inventory or products.

 The next requirement for a home office deduction is pretty simple.
-While your home office doesn’t have to be the only place you do business, but it does have to be the primary place you do business—meaning you bill customers, perform regular administrative tasks, or keep books in your home office.
+While your home office doesn’t have to be the only place you do business, it does have to be your principal place of business, aka the primary place you do business—meaning you bill customers, perform regular administrative tasks, or keep books in your home office.
 This also could mean that your home office is where you regularly meet clients and customers.

 There are two ways to claim home office deductions: The simplified square foot calculation or the actual expense deduction.